-The Chancellor, in turn, has delegated the coordination of the University’s employment practices and procedures for EHRA Staff employees to the Director of Human Resources and Affirmative Action, while giving the institution’s department heads the authority to review and recommend candidates.
+The Chancellor, in turn, has delegated the coordination of the University’s employment practices and procedures for EHRA Staff employees to the Associate Vice Chancellor for Human Resources, while giving the institution’s department heads the authority to review and recommend candidates.
 The Chancellor and members of Senior Staff exercise authority to initiate recruitment for budgeted EHRA Staff positions within their divisions.

 Final appointment authority depends on the status of the position under recruitment, as specified below: